thoughtspot/thoughtspot.github.io/_end-user/pinboards/edit-the-layout-of-a-pinboard.md

 ## Reorder the visualization

-In addition, the size picker at the bottom of a visualization drop-down menu lets you toggle between predetermined sizes for each visualization.
+In addition, the size picker at the bottom of a visualization's three-dot Actions menu lets you toggle between predetermined sizes for each visualization.
 Charts and graphs can be toggled between a small, medium, and full width size, while headlines can be only one size (small).
 One row of the pinboard can hold a predetermined number of visualizations of each size.

 1. Click **Pinboards**, on the top navigation bar.

      ![]({{ site.baseurl }}/images/click_pinboards_icon.png "Pinboards")

 2. On the pinboards page, click the pinboard you would like to edit.
-3. Resize a visualization by choosing a predetermined size under the three-dot **Actions** menu for the visualization.
+3. Drag and drop your visualizations on the layout grid to reorder your pinboard.
+Resize a visualization by choosing a predetermined size under the **Actions** menu for the visualization.

      ![]({{ site.baseurl }}/images/resize_pinboard_visualization.png "Resize your visualization")

-4. Drag and drop your visualizations on the layout grid to reorder your pinboard.
-5. Save your pinboard by clicking the three-dot **Actions** button and select **Save**.
+4. Save your pinboard by clicking the **Actions** button and selecting **Save**.

      ![]({{ site.baseurl }}/images/save_a_pinboard.png "Save your pinboard")

 ## Change the orientation of a chart or table

-You can change the size of a chart or table on a pinboard.
+You can change the orientation of a chart or table on a pinboard.
 To do this:

 1. Navigate to the chart or table.
-2. Select the menu.
+2. Click the **Actions** menu for the chart or table.

-   The system displays the drop-down menu.
+   ThoughtSpot displays the drop-down menu.

    ![]({{ site.baseurl }}/images/size_pinboard_item.png "Resize an item")

-   The last item shows the possible orientation
+   The last item shows different possible orientations, with the current orientation selected.

 3. Select a new orientation.
-4. Click the three-dot **Actions** button and select **Save**.
+4. Click the **Actions** button and select **Save**.

-## Remove a visualization from your pinboard.
+## Delete a visualization from your pinboard.

 To delete a visualization: